ConsenSysDiligence/smart-contract-best-practices/docs/known_attacks.md

 This change led to possibility of a new reentrancy vector making previously known secure withdrawal patterns (`.send()` and `.transfer()`) unsafe in specific situations<sup><a href='https://medium.com/chainsecurity/constantinople-enables-new-reentrancy-attack-ace4088297d9'>\*</a></sup>, where the attacker could hijack the control flow and use the remaining gas enabled by EIP 1283, leading to vulnerabilities due to reentrancy.

+### Overflow and Underflow Attacks

+## Overflow Error
+An overflow occurs when a number gets incremented above its maximum value.
+Suppose we declare an uint8 variable, which is an unsigned variable and can take up to 8 bits.
+This means that it can have decimal numbers between 0 and 2^8-1 = 255.
+Now in your code if you have,

+uint8 a = 255;
+a++;

+This will lead to an overflow because a’s maximum value is 255.
+Solidity can handle up to 256-bit numbers.
+Incrementing by 1 would to an overflow situation:
+This will lead to an overflow, because a’s maximum value is 255.

+## Underflow Error

+Now, we reach the other end of the spectrum, the Underflow error.
+This works in the exact opposite direction.
+Remember how uint8 can take values only between 0 and 255?
+Consider the following code.

+unint8 a = 0;
+a–;

+We just caused an underflow which will cause a to have the maximum possible value which is 255.
+As you can see, it can lead to serious data misrepresentation.

 ## Other Vulnerabilities